ashcrow/tbd/doc/endpoints.rst

                "errors": [string,...],  // Errors from the pool },
        },
-       "clusterexec": {
+       "clusterexecpool": {
-           "status": enum(string),      // Status of the cluster pool "info": {
+           "status": enum(string),      // Status of the clusterexec pool "info": {
-               "size": int,             // Total size of the cluster pool "in_use": int,           // Amount of the pool in use "errors": [string,...],  // Errors from the pool }
+               "size": int,             // Total size of the clusterexec pool "in_use": int,           // Amount of the pool in use "errors": [string,...],  // Errors from the pool }